learnk8s/learnk8s.io/src/bsk201909/secrets.md

 ### Sealed Secretes

-A popular project in this space is Sealed Secrets.
+A successful project in this space is Sealed Secrets.

 Sealed secrets has two parts: an operator deployed into your cluster and a command-line tool designed to interact with it called `kubeseal`.